Crossing the inner German border

-Crossing the inner German border remained possible throughout the Cold War; it was never entirely sealed in the fashion of the border between the two Koreas, though there were severe restrictions on the movement of East German citizens.
+Crossing the inner German border between East and West Germany remained possible throughout the Cold War; it was never as thoroughly sealed in the fashion of the border between the two Koreas, though there were severe restrictions on the movement of East German citizens.
 The post-war agreements on the governance of Berlin specified that the Western Allies were to have access to the city via defined air, road, rail and river links.
 This was mostly respected by the Soviets and East Germans, albeit with periodic interruptions and harassment of travellers.
 The worst disruption to this was in 1948 during the Berlin Blockade when supplies could only be brought in by air – the famous Berlin Airlift – although Allied military convoys could pass through East Germany en route to Berlin.

 The border could be crossed legally only through a limited number of air, road, rail and river routes.
 Travellers to and from Denmark, Sweden, Poland and Czechoslovakia could also pass through East Germany.
 Access rights for non-Germans were otherwise very restricted.
 Foreigners had to submit an itinerary to the East German state tourist office up to nine weeks in advance, paying booking fees and registering with the local police on arrival, purchasing fuel only from specially approved petrol stations and spending a prescribed minimum of money each day.
 They were required to stay in state-owned "Interhotels", where rooms cost five to ten times more than the price of the (very few) ordinary East German hotels.
 Given these restrictions, not surprisingly, East Germany did not develop much of a tourist industry; even as late as May 1990, there were only 45,000 hotel beds in the entire country.
 Westerners found crossing the inner German border to be a somewhat disturbing experience.
 Jan Morris wrote:

 Each of the different means of crossing the border had its own complications.
 Only aircraft of the three Western Allies were allowed to fly to or from West Berlin; civilian traffic was principally served by Air France, British European Airways (later British Airways) and Pan Am.
 River traffic was hugely important to the survival of West Berlin, conveying around five million tons of cargo a year to the city, but was subjected to numerous inspections and petty restrictions by the East German authorities.
 Rail traffic was excruciatingly slow; locomotives and train crews had to be changed at the border, the East German Transport Police (Trapos) carried out inspections using sniffer dogs to uncover stowaways, passports and visas had to be processed at border stations and the condition of the track was so poor that trains were limited to a maximum speed of 70 km/h.
 Road crossings were fairly straightforward but slow because of the extensive border formalities and inspections.
 Drivers were required to stay on designated transit routes across East Germany.